pnnl/ExaGO/docs/web/scopflow.md

 where $N_c$ is the number of contingencies.
 The total number of scenarios equals $N_c + 1$, i.e., base-case + $N_c$ contingencies.
 Each scenario is an optimal power flow formulation.
 See [OPFLOW](opflow.md).
 The last equation is the coupling between the 2nd stage contingency scenarios and the first-stage.
 Each contingency scenario can either be single-period or multi-period.
 In the multi-period mode, additional data files for the load and wind generation profiles can be set via command line options.
 Multi-period SCOPFLOW is activated either by setting command line option `-scopflow_enable_multiperiod` OR calling `SCOPFLOWEnableMultiPeriod`.

 Depending on the `mode`, SCOPFLOW can either be `preventive` (mode = 0) or `corrective` (mode = 1).
 In the preventive, the PV and PQ generator real power is fixed to its correspoinding base-case values.
+Any power offset/make-up is done by the swing bus generators.
 The corrective mode allows deviation of the PV and PQ generator real power from the base-case dispatch constrained by its 30-min. ramp rate capability.

 ### Usage